jwilkins88/flem-tool/README.md

 8. ~~GPU Bar~~ Done!
 9. RAM Bar

-For the GPU and CPU temp modules, I'm trying to think of a way that I can bake that into the existing module, but space is extremely limited.
-I might end up making "combo" modules that are essentially double wide.
-If you have two matrices, you can then display the double wide CPU Module on one matrix and the double wide GPU Module on the other.
-I'm trying to come up with minimalist ways to display information (see the seconds indicator on the clock module) where possible, so stay tuned.
+For the GPU and CPU temp modules, I'm trying to think of a way that I can bake that into the existing module, but space is extremely limited. ~~I might end up making "combo" modules that are essentially double wide.
+If you have two matrices, you can then display the double wide CPU Module on one matrix and the double wide GPU Module on the other~~ I've made some double wide modules.
+That said, I'm trying to come up with minimalist ways to display information (see the seconds indicator on the clock module) where possible, so stay tuned.
 I'll probably also end up making stand alone and minimalist versions of most of the modules as time allows.
 I want to have a fairly robust library of modules that ships with the framework, but I'm focused on things that I want for the time being.
 If you want something custom, feel free to reach out, and I'll try my best to make it happen (or, [make it yourself](#adding-custom-modules-wip))

 #### Mega Matrix